zeek/broker/doc/comm.rst

 ``endpoint::publish_all_no_sync``.

-See :ref:`data-model` for a detailed discussion on how to construct values for messgea in the form of various types of ``data`` instaces.
+See :ref:`data-model` for a detailed discussion on how to construct values for messages in the form of various types of ``data`` instances.

 Receiving Data
 ~~~~~~~~~~~~~~